pcjentsch/pcjentsch.github.io/index.md

 # about me

+I'm a postdoctoral fellow in the Department of Mathematics at Simon Fraser University.

-I'm a PhD candidate in Applied Mathematics at the University of Waterloo, under the supervision of [Dr. Chris Bauch](https://www.math.uwaterloo.ca/~cbauch/) and [Dr. Madhur Anand](https://ses.uoguelph.ca/people/madhur-anand).
+I completed my PhD in applied mathematics under the supervision of [Dr. Chris Bauch](https://www.math.uwaterloo.ca/~cbauch/) and [Dr. Madhur Anand](https://ses.uoguelph.ca/people/madhur-anand).
 My research interests are roughly at the intersection of mathematical ecology, epidemiology and dynamical systems.
 I'm also more broadly interested in music, botany, ecology, and open source.

 I do the majority of my research development in [Julia](https://julialang.org/) these days, and vastly prefer working in Julia to other languages for scientific programming.